 Introduction

 Creating a risk management plan for horse events does not mean you need to identify every possible risk; that would be impossible.
-However, it does force you to stop and think about the various situations that might arise and how to either lessen the chances of them occurring or how to react if they do occur.
-Having a plan in place demonstrates diligence to provide an event that is as safe as reasonably possible for the youth, public, and horses.
+However, it does force you to stop and think about what situations might arise, how to lower the chances of them occurring, and how to react if they do occur.
+Having a plan demonstrates diligence to provide an event that is as safe as reasonably possible for the youth, public, and horses.

 State Equine Liability Law Requirements

-First and foremost, Florida Statute §773.06 requires that state Equine Liability Law notices be posted prominently by any equine activity sponsor or equine professional.
-The sign should state "WARNING: Under Florida law, an equine activity sponsor or equine professional is not liable for an injury to, or the death of, a participant in equine activities resulting from the inherent risks of equine activities."
-There is a lot of fine print between the lines of that seemingly simple statement.
-It would be prudent for any equine event host to read the full statute to understand who and what are covered and what exceptions are not.
-The statute also includes details for when and where signs should be posted.
+First and foremost, Florida Statute §773.04 requires equine activity sponsors or equine professionals to post state Equine Liability Law notices.
+The sign should state, "WARNING: Under Florida law, an equine activity sponsor or equine professional is not liable for an injury to, or the death of, a participant in equine activities resulting from the inherent risks of equine activities."
+There is plenty of fine print between the lines of that seemingly simple statement.
+It would be prudent for any equine event host to read the full statute to understand who and what it covers, as well as its exceptions.
+The statute also includes details for when and where to post the signs.

 Insurance

-As for any other 4-H event, accident insurance should be secured.
-A common vendor often used through Florida 4-H is American Income Life Insurance1, although there are additional vendors.
-You can apply for accident insurance at http://www.americanincomelife.com/who-we-serve/4-h-insurance/4-hces-coverage-online-application.
 In addition to accident insurance, most facilities will require liability insurance to be purchased for the event.
 State facilities will likely be covered under the State of Florida umbrella policy.
 County and private facilities often require proof of a $1 million liability policy.
-For more information, refer to the Insurance document in the Risk Management for 4-H Youth Development Work Series and Florida 4-H Policies (http://florida4h.org/policies/)
+For more information, refer to Florida 4-H Policies & Best Management Practices and another part from this series, EDIS publication #4H10.5, “Insurance.”

-Additional liability insurance can be purchased from companies1 such as: K&K Insurance (www.kandkinsurance.com), Advantage Equine Agency (www.advantageequine.com), and Francis L. Dean & Associates (www.fdean.com/special-events.aspx).
+Additional liability insurance can be purchased from the following companies: K&K Insurance, Advantage Equine Agency, and Francis L. Dean & Associates.

 Injuries to People

 The safety of the participants and spectators is likely the overriding concern for event hosts.
-People who own, ride, and/or show horses should already be familiar with dangers involving horses and know how to work safely around them.
+People who own, ride, and/or show horses should already be familiar with the dangers involving horses and should know how to work safely around them.
 However, youth or public spectators who have no experience with horses need more safety instruction and supervision.
-Regardless of a person's level of experience, horses are large animals with minds of their own and accidents can, and will, happen.
-An event coordinator's best approach is to hope for the best, but plan for the worst.
+Regardless of a person's experience level, horses are large animals with minds of their own.
+Accidents can and will happen.
+An event coordinator's best approach is to hope for the best but plan for the worst.

-Injuries that could happen to people range from extremely minor, to very severe, up to and including death.
+Injuries that could happen to people range from extremely minor to very severe, up to and including death.
 You should plan for the worst scenario and know immediate care plans until an EMT arrives.
-Event coordinators/staff should know what emergency equipment is available, exactly where it is, and who may use it (fire extinguishers, AEDs, first aid kits, etc.).
-That said, the more likely situations will include bee/wasp/bug stings, heat issues, and minor cuts and punctures.
-When you factor in injuries that involve the horse, things start to get more severe—kicks, bites, head injuries, broken bones, etc. The potential injuries to people are too many to list here, or even to foresee.
+Event coordinators/staff should know what emergency equipment is available, where it is, and who may use it (fire extinguishers, AEDs, first aid kits, etc.).
+That said, more likely situations will include bee/wasp/bug stings, heat issues, and minor cuts and punctures.
+When you factor in injuries that involve the horse, things start to get more severe—kicks, bites, head injuries, broken bones, and so forth.
+The potential injuries to people are too many to list here or even foresee.
 Refer to Appendix Table 1 for examples of risks to people and suggestions for avoiding or mitigating them.
-Please note that volunteers/agents should be familiar with youth health forms prior to administering any medication, sunscreen, etc. to a child.
+Please note that volunteers/agents should be familiar with youth health forms before administering any medication, sunscreen, and so forth to a child.

 Helmet Use

-When considering potential injuries to the mounted participants, it is a best management practice to require use of a helmet.
-You may check to see if your event requires helmet use by Florida Statute §773.06.
-Read the law and the exceptions closely, because many 4-H events involving horses fall into one of the exceptions.
-If helmet use is not required by state law, consider the policy for the Florida 4-H Area & State Horse Show Official Rules.
-This rulebook requires helmets to be worn at all times when mounted, and also when handling the horse on foot in congested areas (warm-up and class make-up areas).
-Although, this rulebook only applies directly to Area and State 4-H Horse Shows, county programs are encouraged to adopt these rules as their County rules.
+When considering potential injuries to mounted participants, it is a best management practice to require the use of a helmet.
+You may check if your event requires helmet use by Florida Statute §773.06.
+Read the law and the exceptions closely because many 4-H events involving horses fall into one of the exceptions.
+If state law does not require helmet use, consider the policy for the Florida 4-H Area & State Horse Show Official Rules.
+This rulebook requires exhibitors to wear helmets at all times when mounted and also when handling the horse on foot in congested areas (warm-up and class make-up areas).
+Although this rulebook only applies directly to Area and State 4-H Horse Shows, county programs are encouraged to adopt these rules as their county rules.
 Good practices apply to all levels of the 4-H program.

 Injuries to Horse

 As an event organizer, your primary concern may be for the safety of the participants.
-But ask those participants and most of them will be more concerned for the safety of their horses.
+Meanwhile, most participants will be more concerned for the safety of their horses.
 To prepare for the safety of the horses, meet with the facility manager well before the event and thoroughly inspect the grounds.
-Watch for things that could cause injury such as loose boards, exposed nails, uneven footing, roots or stumps in riding areas, etc. Give the manager time to rectify issues that can be fixed.
+Watch for things that could cause injury, such as loose boards, exposed nails, uneven footing, roots or stumps in riding areas, and so forth.
+Give the manager time to rectify issues that can be fixed.
 Some events (such as jumping and barrel racing) require a specific type of footing in the arena.
 Confirm that the arenas you have chosen for these events have suitable, safe footing.

 Risk of Property Damage